Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Januari 2026 20.02.58 UTC
+- WIB: Selasa, 6 Januari 2026 20.46.46 UTC
-- WITA: Selasa, 6 Januari 2026 21.02.58 UTC
+- WITA: Selasa, 6 Januari 2026 21.46.46 UTC
-- WIT: Selasa, 6 Januari 2026 22.02.58 UTC
+- WIT: Selasa, 6 Januari 2026 22.46.46 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success